brieb/ts-inferredProject1/README.md

 Observe that the `import { proj02 } from ":proj-02/proj02";` import resolves as expected.

-Create new file within `projects/proj-03`, `projects/proj-03/foo.ts` with the following contents:
+Create new file `projects/proj-03/foo.ts` with the following contents:

 ```typescript
 import { proj02 } from ":proj-02/proj02";